open-organization/open-org-leaders-manual/matlack-tao-project-management.md

 ## The Tao of project management
 Allison Matlack

-The [Tao Te Ching](http://acc6.its.brooklyn.cuny.edu/%7Ephalsall/texts/taote-v3.html), believed [to have been written](https://en.wikipedia.org/wiki/Tao\_Te\_Ching) by the sage [Lao Tzu](http://plato.stanford.edu/entries/laozi/) in the 6th century BCE, is among the most widely translated texts in existence.
-It has inspired everything from religions to funny movies about dating, and authors have used it as a metaphor to explain all kinds of things (even programming).
+The Tao Te Ching, believed to have been written by the sage Lao Tzu in the 6th century BCE, is among the most widely translated texts in existence.[^lao-tzu] It has inspired everything from religions to funny movies about dating, and authors have used it as a metaphor to explain all kinds of things (even programming).

 This text is what immediately comes to my mind when thinking about project management in open organizations.